Federer: 'There were moments I wanted to walk away from tennis'

 "When I was 12 years old, I was just horrible," Federer admitted in a 2003 interview with the Telegraph.

 Onlooking parents were banished and told to "go and have a drink."
-Racquets, on more than one occasion, were smashed.
+Rackets, on more than one occasion, were smashed.

 Federer, urbane idol to millions around the world, even walked away from one professional tournament on the Swiss circuit having made a financial loss, after the referee deemed he had violated the "best effort" ruling.